-- 81. External policies are a major field of action for the EU, which has been reinforced within the new institutional framework of the Lisbon Treaty.
+- 84. External policies are a major field of action for the EU, which has been reinforced within the new institutional framework of the Lisbon Treaty.
 The MFF must underpin the EU's determination to develop its role as an active player on the international scene, with regional and global interests and responsibilities.
 Its financing instruments will strengthen EU's cooperation with partners, support the objectives of promoting EU values abroad, projecting EU policies in support of addressing major global challenges, increasing the impact of EU development cooperation, investing in the long-term prosperity and stability of the EU's Neighbourhood, supporting the process of EU enlargement, enhancing European solidarity following natural or man-made disasters, improving crisis prevention and resolution and combating climate change.
 Where appropriate and subject to objective criteria, support to partners will be adapted to their development situation and commitment and progress with regard to human rights, democracy, the rule of law and good governance.
-Increased flexibility within heading 4 and efficiency in implementation will underpin this. - 82.
-The level of commitments for this Heading will not exceed:
+Increased flexibility within Heading 4 and efficiency in implementation will underpin this. - 85.
+The level of commitments for this Heading will not exceed EUR [X to 64 650 million]:

 HEADING 4 - GLOBAL EUROPE

 (Million euros, 2011 prices)

-2014 2015 2016 2017 2018 2019 2020
+2014 2014 2015 2016 2017 2018 2019 2020

 X X X X X X X

-83. A key priority for Member States is to respect the EU's formal undertaking to collectively commit 0.7% of GNI to official development assistance by 2015, thus making a decisive step towards achieving the Millennium Development Goals.
-The European Union should as part of this commitment therefore aim to ensure over the period 2014-2020 that at least 90% of its overall external assistance be counted as official development assistance according to the present definition established by the OECD Development Assistance Committee (DAC).
+- A key priority for Member States is to respect the EU's formal undertaking to collectively 86. commit 0.7% of GNI to official development assistance by 2015, thus making a decisive step towards achieving the Millennium Development Goals.
+The European Union should as part of this commitment therefore aim to ensure over the period 2014-2020 that at least 90% of its overall external assistance be counted as official development assistance according to the present definition established by the OECD Development Assistance Committee (DAC). - 87.
+The Emergency Aid Reserve, the objective of which is to ensure capacity to respond rapidly to specific and unforeseeable aid requirements of third countries (humanitarian operations, civil crisis management and protection, migratory pressures), will be included under Heading 4 with a maximum annual amount of EUR [X to 279 million] (2011 prices).